 Origin of the Wirehaired Pointing Griffon Breed

-This dog is a medium size dog which has a bit of a scruffy look to it.
-He’s usually a combination of colors such as steel grey, white, and brown.
+This dog is a medium size dog with a bit of a worn look.
+He’s usually a combination of steel grey, white, and brown colors.
 It’s important to mention he’s not usually spotted.
 Instead, his fur looks more like it’s been highlighted or streaked.
-Often his topcoat and undercoat are contrasting colors, adding to the highlight appearance.
-Around the face his hair is often darker.
+His topcoat and undercoat are often contrasting colors, adding to the highlight appearance.
+Around the face, his hair is often darker.
 He has floppy ears and usually a stubby little tail.

 This dog was bred using a lot of different breeds, so his temperament can vary a bit.
-Though, he’s usually pretty friendly and not too aggressive, though he can be a bit aloof to strangers.
-Some people might say he has a personality similar to the German Wirehaired Pointer, but actually he’s definitely got his differences.
+Though he’s usually pretty friendly and not too aggressive, he can be aloof to strangers.
+Some might say he has a personality similar to the German Wirehaired Pointer, but he’s definitely got his differences.
 Most will notice that the Wirehaired Pointing Griffon is more sensitive.

 It’s important to start training this pup from day one.
-If you don’t Wirehaired puppies in training early on, they are likely to be stubborn and harder to handle.
-But, that’s true of most other dogs as well.
+If you don’t use Wirehaired puppies in teaching early on, they will likely be stubborn and harder to handle.
+But that’s true of most other dogs as well.

 Now if we…

-Scared you off a little bit by pointing out that you need to start training these guys early, you may also want to consider looking at one of the following dog breeds as well as they might be an acceptable alternative as well:
+I scared you off a little bit by pointing out that you need to start training these guys early; you may also want to consider looking at one of the following dog breeds as well as they might be an acceptable alternative as well: